-Vent and combustion air intake terminations shall be installed as depicted in Figure 7, Figure 8, and in accordance with these instructions:
+Vent and combustion air intake terminations shall be installed as depicted in Figures 6 - 7 (page 12) and in accordance with these instructions:

-- Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code. - All minimum clearances must be maintained to protect building materials from degradation by flue gases as shown in Figure 8. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
+- Vent termination clearances must be consistent with the NFGC, ANSI 2223.1/NFPA 54 and/or the CSA B149.1, Natural Gas and Propane Installation Code. - All minimum clearances must be maintained to protect building materials from degradation by flue gases as shown in Figure 7. - Vent and combustion air intake terminations must be located to ensure proper furnace operation and conformance to applicable codes.
 The minimum distance from any door, open window, or air gravity inlet is 1ft. below, 1ft. horizontally, or 1ft. above.
 In Canada, CSA B149.1 takes precedence over these instructions.
-Table 13 (page 39) lists the necessary distances from the vent termination to windows and building air intakes. - The vent termination shall be located at least 4 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
+Table 15 (page 43) lists the necessary distances from the vent termination to windows and building air intakes. - The vent termination shall be located at least 4 ft. horizontally from any electric meter, gas meter, regulator and any relief equipment.
 These distances apply ONLY to U.S. installations.
 In Canada, the Canadian Fuel Gas Code takes precedence over these instructions. - Do not install the vent terminal such that exhaust is directed into window wells, stairwells, under decks or into alcoves or similar recessed areas, and do not terminate above any public walkways. - If venting horizontally, a side wall vent kit is available according to the pipe diameter size of the installation.
-2 inch and 3 inch kits are available.
-Refer to the technical sales literature for part numbers.
-Please follow the instructions provided with the kit.

-- Concentric vent kits are available for both 2" and 3" applications.
-Each size has one that meets UL 1738 and one that meets ULC \$636.
-Refer to the technical sales literature for kit numbers. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 7, a riser may be provided as shown in Figure 9 (page 10).
+For 2 inch pipe use side wall vent kit #904617, and for 3 inch pipe use kit #904349.
+Please follow the instructions provided with the kit. - When the vent pipe must exit an exterior wall close to the grade or expected snow level where it is not possible to obtain clearances shown in Figure 6, a riser may be provided as shown in Figure 8 (page 12).
 Insulation is required to prevent freezing of this section of pipe.
-For vent freezing protection, see page 12.
+For vent freezing protection, see page 13.